pndeepak/Intel-Image-Classification/README.md

 # Problem Description

 Every day there are thousands of images uploaded on the internet.
 It would be great if these images were automatically understood by the machines and accordingly labels were provided.
-This specific projects has around 14k train images consisting of Natural Scenes ranging from various classes such as mountains, glaciers, sea, buildings, forest and street.
+This specific project has around 14k train images consisting of Natural Scenes ranging from various classes such as mountains, glaciers, sea, buildings, forest and street.

 # Problem statement

-Develop and ML or DL algorithm which correctly classifies the given image into one of the 6 categories.
+Develop a ML or DL algorithm which correctly classifies the given image into one of the 6 categories.

 Source: https://www.kaggle.com/puneet6060/intel-image-classification